adreena/RL_Navigation/README.md

    * it can randomly take an action or pass the state throught the QN_local network
    * at the beginning of the training agent has more chance to explore the environment becuase epsilon is closer to 1.0
    * but as epsilon gets smaller throught decaying process, there would be less chance for exploring and it'd use its experiences that gained through the QN_local network
+   * each episode decreases the epsilon value for making the process greedy until a minimum valu is reached

   3- action is passed to the environment and reward and the next state of the environment are returned